Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-Originally there were many wild species of potatoes and you would think that the 5,000 varieties that we have today originated from those many different wild ones.
+Originally there were many wild species of potatoes.
+You would think that the 5,000 varieties that we have today originated from those many different wild ones.
 Modern genetic testing has determined that the domesticated potato that we know today originated from a single species from the lowlands of southern Peru.

-Potatoes are members of the Solanum, or Nightshade, family.
+Potatoes are members of the Solanum, or nightshade, family.
 The leaves, stems and roots of the plants are poisonous.
 If the tubers are exposed to sunlight, the skin turns green and the glycoalkaloids that constitute the toxins are produced.
 If you have a potatoes with spots of green skin, cut out and discard the green areas of the tuber before eating.
-Of course, it is best to prevent any green as discussed below.
+Of course, it is best to prevent any green spots by using the methods discussed below.

-Home gardeners grow potatoes from what’s called seed potatoes.
+Home gardeners grow potatoes from what are called seed potatoes.
 These are chunks of potato tubers with two or three “eyes” on them.
 The so-called eyes are actually the places from which the plants will grow.

-Potatoes can be grown from seed, but the seeds will grow out different varieties rather than the one that you are expecting.
+Potatoes can be grown from seed, but because modern potatoes are all hybrids, the seeds will grow out different varieties rather than the one that you are expecting.
 So once a new variety has been created, to ensure that farmers and gardeners will always be able to grow that particular variety, it is propagated vegetatively via seed potatoes so that each one will be an exact clone of the parent.

 Seed potatoes are sold whole or in pieces.
 If you purchase whole ones, you will need to cut them up into chunks before you plant them.
 Make sure that each chunk has two to three eyes on it.
 After being cut, the chunks will need to be cured.
 Lay them out in the sun for 24 hours until the edges and cut surfaces are dry.

 How to Prepare Your Soil to Grow Potatoes